 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 When I point to these inspirational books, I’m not pointing to resources.
 I’m pointing to memories.
 For every single one of them, I can tell you a time and a place.
 More importantly, I can tell you a feeling it left me with.

 What you’re reading right now, my body of work, is built on those feelings.
 And I can bring them back whenever I need to, just by thinking of the books.
 That’s worth more than even the best piece of how-to advice.

 Of course you don’t have to read books to feel inspired.
 There are heroes all around you.
 Follow their journey.
 Venture down the rabbit hole.
 Fall for their story.
 Fall in love.

 Once you feel inspired, stop.
 Turn the page, shut the book, close the tab and then…

 Other Book Lists

 Looking for more of the best books on various topics?
-Here’s an index of all book lists we’ve made so far:
+Here are all the book lists we’ve made for you so far:

 - The 21 Best Habit Books

 - The 33 Best Happiness Books